witblack/G3nius-Tools-Sploit/Linux/README.md

 # NOTE:
-    It's coming soon for Linux / Unix systems.
+    It's came version 1.0.0 for Linux / UNIX systems.
-    Linux users are one of users they can use G3nius Tools !
+    But it's not have no more information. we are now writing this.